What Is The Net Sales Formula?

 - Discounts: 250000.00

-You are required to compute the net revenue figure based on the above information provided.
+It would be best to compute the net revenue figure based on the above information.

 Net Sales can be calculated using the above formula as,